- Video: How to Handle a Fussy Eater (Foods to Introduce & Tips to Manage Fussy Eating)

 - You can try ideas like making your own breakfast.
-For example, you can let the toddler choose from a variety of cereals, toppings and milk or yoghurt.
+For example, you can let the toddler choose from a variety of cereals, toppings, and milk or yoghurt.

-Other Tips to Manage Fussy-Eating Habits in Toddlers
+Other Tips to Manage Fussy Eating Habits in Toddlers

 Dealing with fussy toddlers is a task that requires immense patience and understanding.
-Mothers often get stressed when their toddler is a fussy eater.
+Parents often get stressed when their toddler is a fussy eater.
 Here are some tips to manage fussy eating in toddlers:

 - Do not give the toddler anything to eat right after mealtime.
 For example, toddlers should not be given juice or milk for up to 2 hours after a meal.